 Alternatively, some companies also resort to defining the roles by their deliverables (ex: Product Management is responsible for requirements while Product Marketing delivers data sheets, white papers, web content etc.).
 Again, this can cause problems, as it also serves to separate the two roles and ignore both the strategic nature of the work as well as the need to properly integrate the two.

 The broad cross-functional nature of the roles can also make them difficult to define.
 More than any other part of the company, Product Managers and Product Marketers must work across teams – Engineering, Sales, Marketing, Support, Finance, Senior Management – to be effective.

-Come back on Monday for Part II of the series, when Saeed will offer more tips for properly defining, implementing, and hiring for the Product Marketing role.
+Look here for Part II of the series, where Saeed offers more tips for properly defining, implementing, and hiring for the Product Marketing role.